Stephen Portman

 Stephen Portman and the Russian pianist Grigory Sokolov examining a car engine in Finland, 1967.

-Stephen Ivan Portman (born 1 January 1935 in Mount Vernon, New York) is an American conductor and pianist, educated also in Italy and Finland.
+Stephen Ivan Portman (born 1 January 1935) is an American conductor and pianist, educated also in Italy and Finland.

-Portman studied the piano with Paul Wittgenstein in New York, in Rome at the Academy of St. Cecilia with Carlo Zecchi and then at Juilliard School with Sascha Gorodnitzki in the 1950s, and conducting at Mannes School of Music.
+Portman was born in Mount Vernon, New York, studied the piano with Paul Wittgenstein in New York, in Rome at the Academy of St. Cecilia with Carlo Zecchi and then at Juilliard School with Sascha Gorodnitzki in the 1950s, and conducting at Mannes School of Music.
 He studied with Pierre Monteux and subsequently on a fellowship with George Szell and the Cleveland Orchestra.
 He moved to Finland and continued his studies at the Sibelius Academy with conductor Jussi Jalas in 1962–1964.

 He held the post of Musical Director of the Opera Studio at the Sibelius Academy between 1965-1970 and then Conductor at the Finnish National Opera in 1969–1970, and at Oulu Symphony Orchestra 1970–1975.
 After which, he conducted opera in Gothenburg and Malmö among others.
 He's also conducted in Italy, Denmark, USSR, Czechoslovakia, South Africa and the USA.

 In 1977, he moved the England and has conducted the BBC Singers and the Royal Philharmonic Orchestra with Birgit Nilsson at The Proms.
-Portman is currently Honorary Patron of the Kent-based Caritas Chamber Choir.
+Portman is Honorary Patron of the Kent-based Caritas Chamber Choir.

 He retired from active conducting in 1985.